openvuser/vuser/docs/AI-Whitepaper.md

 The AI is just the *orchestrator*.
 The publisher's manifest is the *actor*.

+### 2.4.
+The Browser Extension: The Physical Bridge
+The abstract orchestration described above is physically realized through the **Vuser Browser Extension**.
+This extension acts as the secure gateway between the local AI model and the web.

+*   **State Awareness:** The extension allows the AI to query the state of all open tabs, giving it "eyes" to see the user's current context.
+*   **Context Switching:** The AI can switch active tabs or open new ones to navigate the user to the correct service.
+*   **Secure Execution:** Instead of scraping the DOM, the extension uses a **Native Messaging Host** to inject calls directly to the publisher's `window.vuserMcp` object.
+This ensures that the AI interacts *only* through the approved API surface.

+For technical details on the integration, see [Browser Extension Integration](browser-extension-integration.md).

 ## 3. Stochastic Summary: The Intent-to-Function State Machine

 The Vuser AIO operates as a high-speed probabilistic router.
 Its job is to calculate the highest probability match between a user's intent and a set of available functions.